astronomer/airflow-guides/guides/kubepod-operator.md

 > **Note**: The following KPO arguments can be used with Jinja templates: `image`, `cmds`, `arguments`, `env_vars`, `labels`, `config_file`, `pod_template_file`, and `namespace`.

-> **Note**: Many more arguments are available to customize the `KubernetesPodOperator` further.
+> **Note**: The `KubernetesPodOperator` includes many more possible arguments than what we list here.
 For a complete and up to date list see the [`KubernetesPodOperator` source code](https://github.com/apache/airflow/blob/main/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py).

-### Configuring Kubernetes Connection
+### Configure a Kubernetes connection

-When leaving the `in_cluster` parameter on its default setting (`True`) it is not necessary to further configure the Kubernetes connection, beyond specifying the required parameter `namespace`.
-The Pod specified by the `KubernetesPodOperator` will be run on the same Kubernetes cluster as your Airflow instance is running on.
+If you leave `in_cluster=True`, you only need to specify the KPO's `namespace` argument to establish a connection with your Kubernetes cluster.
+The Pod specified by the `KubernetesPodOperator` runs on the same Kubernetes cluster as your Airflow instance is running on.

-If you are not running Airflow on Kubernetes or want to send the Pod to a different cluster than the one currently hosting your Airflow instance, you can set up a Kubernetes Cluster [Connection](https://www.astronomer.io/guides/connections) in the Airflow UI under **Admin** -> **Connections**, which will use the [Kubernetes Hook](https://registry.astronomer.io/providers/kubernetes/modules/kuberneteshook) to connect to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/) of a different Kubernetes cluster.
-This connection can be passed to the `KubernetesPodOperator` via the `kubernetes_conn_id` argument and needs two components to work:
+If you are not running Airflow on Kubernetes or want to send the Pod to a different cluster than the one currently hosting your Airflow instance, you can create a Kubernetes Cluster [connection](https://www.astronomer.io/guides/connections) which uses the [Kubernetes hook](https://registry.astronomer.io/providers/kubernetes/modules/kuberneteshook) to connect to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/) of a different Kubernetes cluster.
+This connection can be passed to the `KubernetesPodOperator` using the `kubernetes_conn_id` argument and needs two components to work:

-- a `KubeConfig` file, provided as either a path to the file or in JSON format.
+- A `KubeConfig` file, provided as either a path to the file or in JSON format.
-- the cluster context to select a specific cluster from the provided `KubeConfig` file.
+- The cluster context from the provided `KubeConfig` file.

-The picture below shows how to set up a Kubernetes Cluster Connection in the Airflow UI.
+The following image shows how to set up a Kubernetes cluster connection in the Airflow UI.

 ![Kubernetes Cluster Connection](https://assets2.astronomer.io/main/guides/kubepod-operator/kubernetes_cluster_connection.png)